Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 ## AR frameworks configuration

 All the files necessary to build an ArcGIS application with AR support are provided in the AR toolkit.
-To deploy the application on Android and iOS devices, the permission need to be given in the configuration.
+To deploy the application on Android and iOS devices, extra steps are needed to give the permission to the application.

 ### Configuration for iOS devices

-For details about using `ARKit`, please refer to [Apple's documentation](https://developer.apple.com/augmented-reality).

-5. Update the `Info.plist` file to request permission for camera:
+1. Open the `Info.plist` file and add the following key at the end of the file, just before `</dict>`, to give the access to the camera to the `ARKit`.
 ```
 <key>NSCameraUsageDescription</key>
 <string>Camera access is needed for AR testing</string>